tornado80/cryptography-final-project/README.md

 ## Introduction

 This repository contains the cryptography course's final project which involved, <br>
-designing a secure protocol over an insecure communication chanell.
+designing a secure protocol over an insecure communication channel.

 ## Components used
 - HMAC